-October is the perfect month to prepare the yard and garden for spring!
 With cooler weather and fewer insects, it’s also easier to do this work in autumn, not during freezing temperatures.
-Here are 10 fall cleanup tips for a better spring garden.
+So let’s get going …

-A small number of leaves is really not a problem, so don’t be a perfectionist.
-However, you shouldn’t leave thick layers of leaves on your lawn.
-This not only blocks sunlight and air from reaching your grass but also gives pests and diseases a place to overwinter.
+However, you shouldn’t leave thick layers of leaves on your lawn; this blocks sunlight and air from reaching your grass but also encourage disease.